X-rays are a type of electromagnetic radiation, just like visible light.

 How the test is performed

-The test is performed in a hospital radiology department or in the health care provider's office by an x-ray technologist.
-The positioning of the patient, x-ray machine, and film depends on the type of study and area of interest.
-Multiple individual views may be requested.
+The test is done in a hospital radiology department or in the health care provider's office.
+How you are positioned depends on the type of x-ray being done.
+Several different x-ray views may be needed.

 How to prepare for the test

-Inform the health care provider prior to the exam if you are pregnant, may be pregnant, or have an IUD inserted.
+Before the x-ray, tell your health care team if you are pregnant, may be pregnant, or if you have an IUD inserted.

 How the test will feel